angadhn/MySite/_notes/Space Data Center Analysis.md

 As Starcloud haven't publicly shared their mass breakdown or component-level design documentation—could either be proprietary information or they are still figuring this out—it is hard to verify their mass claims.
 I hope to derive this in a future update to this post{%sidenote 'telescope-assembly-overlap' "I see many overlapping architectural challenges here based on my earlier work into in-space assembly of space telescopes"%}.
 But there is another way for us to determine the number of launches- from their SDC's assumed power density (i.e., power output by a solar array per unit area).
 I will present that after a short detour to illustrate an issue with the math in their whitepaper.
 ###  Whitepaper Math is Incongruous
 The whitepaper states $5M to launch a 100-tonne Starship to Low Earth Orbit (LEO) Sun-Synchronous Orbit (SSO).
-This works out to a (measly) $50/kg to reach orbit but the whitepaper says that this translates to $30/kg—this is in two locations so I am unsure why this is the case.
+This works out to a $50/kg to reach orbit but the whitepaper says that this translates to $30/kg—this is in two locations so I am unsure why this is the case.
 With their claimed per kg cost, the mass of the SDC is 167 tonnes.
 This means two 100-tonne Starship launches or, it could be a single 200-ton Starship launch, which is on SpaceX's roadmap.
 This means their launch cost just went up by $3M or $5M—though, as I say in the abstract, a single launch would cost $50M {%sidenote 'optimistic-thousand-per-kg' "This could even be $100M per 100-tonne launch as some have said $1000/kg to orbit is also a reasonable cost."%}.